This is the multi-page printable view of this section. Click here to print.

 - name: "customTasks"

-type: "gitHub"
+type: gitHub

-uri: "https://github.com/Evilazaro/DevExP-DevBox.git"
+uri: "https://github.com/Evilazaro/DevExp-DevBox.git"

 branch: "main"

-path: ".configuration/devcenter/tasks"
+path: "/.configuration/devcenter/tasks"

 • catalogs: List of Git-based repositories containing configuration scripts and templates for Dev Box customization.
+Use version-controlled repositories for configuration-as-code.

 Environment Types